 In contrast to & Other Stories, Finery London is a more expensive premium retailer.
 Their current selection features dresses, jumpsuits, skirts & trousers but the & Other Stories lover would gravitate the most toward their contemporary dresses.

 Like so many other brands on our list, Amour Vert focuses their brand identity on sustainability.
 Still, while other brands prioritize recycling and waste-reduction Amour Vert goes a step further and plants a tree for every tee shoppers purchase.
 Their passion for the environment is evidenced by their name as Amour Vert literally means "Green Love" in French.

 The independently-owned San Francisco based brand carries styles that fit any mature millennial budget.
 Most of their pieces fall somewhere between $38 for their essential tops to $300 for shoes.

 In terms of selection, Amour Vert carries everything and even offers collections of LBD, silk essentials and maternity wear.
 Still, the & Other Stories’ shopper will find great affinity with their comfortable-contemporary dresses.

 The independently owned retailer appeals to the younger millennial with their collection of sexy dresses, chic blouses, shoes, bags, bridal and more.
 You can find pieces you love in sizes XS-XL for tops and dresses and 0-14 for pants.

-The & Other Stories’ shopper will find Lulu's pricing comparable and would likely adore their selection of dresses.
+The & Other Stories’ shopper will find Few Moda's pricing comparable if not a smidge higher and would likely adore their selection of dresses.

 9. Free People